codatio/codat-docs/docs/lending/features/excel-download-overview.md

 - **Enhanced invoices** provides an output of reconciled invoices.

+- **Audit** helps you identify possible irregularities in a company's financial data.

 ### Metrics template

 We've also created a [metrics template Excel file](/documents/assess-metrics.xlsx).
 You can paste data into this file from the Enhanced financial statements Excel report to calculate key financial metrics and ratios.